 Solar Cell and Panel Materials

-The type of materials in solar panels vary between brands.
+The type of materials in solar panels varies between brands.
 Most high-performing panels are monocrystalline, the most efficient solar panel type on the market.
 Monocrystalline panels contain the purest form of condensed silicon, unlike polycrystalline panels, which are made from multiple pieces of silicon.
 All solar panels have cells, a back sheet, and a frame.

-What’s in a SunPower solar cell?
+What’s in a SunPower Solar Cell?

-SunPower X-Series panels are monocrystalline and built with Maxeon cells, the highest rated solar cells in the industry.
+SunPower X-Series panels are monocrystalline and built with Maxeon cells, the highest-rated solar cells in the industry.
 Maxeon technology incorporates a solid copper backing and a light-trapping surface, producing more power and adding more durability to your system.

-Microfractures in solar panels
+Microfractures in Solar Panels

 Conventional solar cells crack and shatter when pressure is applied because of their thin silicon wafer design with metal lines or ribbons pasted on the front.
 These cracks, known as microfractures, can disable standard panels from producing energy.
 Because of Maxeon’s copper backing, SunPower cells crack but stay intact and are still able to generate power.
 Combining the cells’ strength with high-quality glass and frames, SunPower panels are immune to microfractures in real-world conditions.

-What’s in an LG solar cell?
+What’s in an LG Solar Cell?

-LG’s monocrystalline cells include films of ethylene vinyl acetate (EVA), a durable material often used in shoes and life vests.
+LG’s monocrystalline cells include films of ethylene-vinyl acetate (EVA), a durable material often used in shoes and life vests.
 LG uses new Cello technology in NeON 2 panels.
 Cello standing for Cell connection, Electrically, Low loss, Low stress, Optical absorption enhancement, has 12 wires that replace ribbons found in conventional panels and other LG models.
 Some LG NeON 2 cells are bifacial, meaning energy can be produced on both sides of the cell, but are only available in larger panel models.

 Solar panels function differently over time depending on where they’re located.
 Like all electronics, solar modules are less efficient and productive in hot temperatures.
 The warmer the temperature, the hotter solar panels are on a roof so more electrons need space to move.
 This reduces the amount of voltage that a panel can generate, lowering its efficiency.